Skip to main content

 Verdugo Academy teachers:

-1. design online and textbook courses that are GUSD board approved based on California State Standards, which are A-G UC/Cal State and NCAA approved for high school to meet California graduation requirements.
+1. design online and textbook courses that are GUSD board approved to meet graduation requirements, based on California State Standards, and are UC/Cal State and NCAA approved.

 2. prepare students to work independently, follow directions, attend to details, and manage time.